devkavin/otptest/README.md

 ## Description

-This is a simple tutorial on how to send a Verification mail with phpMyAdmin using PHPMailer.
+This is a simple tutorial on how to send a Verification mail with phpMyAdmin using PHPMailer through gmail.

+If you haven't setup your gmail account to send OTP mail. refer to the [Help section](#help)

 # Getting Started